mariaruizavila/faceEditing/README.md

 When using the UI, it is also required to map the input image to its latent code.
 All the images uploaded by the user are stored in `data/input/` and they are internally prepared afterwards.

 ### Train all the models
-For doing that download the code from the linked github repositories, save them under the directory `models/` and follow the explained instructions in their README.
+For doing that download the code from the linked github repositories, save them under the directory `models/` and follow the explained instructions in their README to train them.
+Make sure you train them with the prepared training dataset.
 Note that it is not neccessary to train the text encoders in StyleCLIP and TediGAN, you can take a pretrained CLIP instead to replace the visual-linguistic learning module.

 ### Calculate the metrics